 This winter Eloise Butler again traveled to the East Coast to visit her relatives, as had been her custom since she retired from teaching in 1911.
 Her residence was at 20 Murray Hill Rd, Malden, Mass.

 ON Jan.
 3 she wrote to Martha and Bill Crone about having the flu, Christmas gifts received, and the disagreeable weather.
 She adds “I am looking forward to our reunion in the spring when we will make the welkin ring with joy over the burgeoning of the Crone Plantations.”
-(1) The Crone Plantations were a special area in the Garden where certain plants obtained by Martha and Bill Crone were planted.
+(1) The Crone Plantations were special areas in the Garden where certain plants obtained by Martha and Bill Crone were planted including dry-land plant areas referred to as the Cactus Rockery and little Sahara.

 In late March she returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.